mrfdev/CMI/Resources/FAQ/cmi-library.md

 From CMI Library version 1.0.2.4 onwards it should automatically clean-up older lib jars.
 If it does not, you can stop the server, manually remove the older jars and start the server again.

-## I keep deleting this CMI Lib jar and it keeps coming back!
+## I keep deleting this CMILib jar and it keeps coming back!

 Yes, Zrips plugins require the latest CMI Lib to properly work, you need it, don't delete it.